La Loto

-Tini collaborated with both artists for the first time, while Gomez and Anitta previously featured on Maluma's "Mala Mía" remix and collaborated on Anitta's "Banana".
-"La Loto" is a primary modern reggaeton song with urban elements.
-The song peaked at number six on Billboard Argentina Hot 100, while also reaching number 16 on Billboard's US Latin Digital Song Sales and number 8 on US Latin Pop Airplay.
+Tini collaborated with both artists for the first time, while Gomez and Anitta previously sang on a remix version of Maluma's "Mala Mía"; Gomez had also featured in a duet with Anitta, on the song "Banana".

+"La Loto" is a primary bass-heavy reggaetón party track, with some urbano and modern hip hop influence.
+The lyrical content focuses on the usual pop themes of self-confidence and heavy partying; overall, the song features a theme of female solidarity and camaraderie.
+“La Loto” peaked at #6 on Billboard Argentina Hot 100, while also reaching #16 on Billboard's US Latin Digital Song Sales and #8 on US Latin Pop Airplay.

 Background and release

 Tini, Becky G and Anitta were part of WhatsApp's “Escuchanos, Miranos” campaign in celebration of Women's History Month.
 Soon after, rumors started to surface that the three were working on a song together, and in an interview with Billboard, Anitta confirmed and revealed that a “super cool” collaboration with Tini and Gomez was in the works.

 In an interview, Tini said about the collaboration: “The truth is that both of them have been great references throughout my musical growth, as women in the industry and as artists, I have to say that I have always dreamt of doing something with one of them.
 And now having them, together in a song of mine, recording this powerful video – I feel that the truth is, it is a dream come true and I am happy to share this with them.”
 Gomez also spoke about the collaboration in an Instagram video, saying: “How empowering it is to see three women hustlers coming together for a bop.
 Anitta swung by and so did Tini, and we were all hanging out and we were talking about girl power.
 We got to do something together!” [...]
 We're a force to reckon with now in the music industry.
 The way I walk into a room, when I see my female counterparts, it's different.
 Instead of trying to make headlines about who is fighting about what, it's about our record-breaking numbers.”

 On June 27, Tini announced via her social media, that a song was coming with the Brazilian and American singers.
 On July 4, Tini announced the release date of the song with a fragment of the video.
 On July 6, the song was released, along with its music video on Tini's YouTube channel.